Talent League: History

 Four interstate teams — the Tassie Mariners, NSW/ACT Rams, Queensland Scorpions and the Northern Territory Thunder — each play a handful of games each year against TAC Cup teams, particularly in the lead-up to the annual AFL Under 18 Championships; these games are counted as part of the TAC Cup premiership season, but the interstate clubs are not eligible for the premiership.

 Between 1995 and 2008, the finals system was in a knock-out format.
 This reverted to a traditional finals system in 2009 with the introduction of the Gold Coast team.
 In 2010, this was extended to include 12 of the 13 clubs participating that season, with the extra matches forming an extended knockout format.
 In 2011 the finals system was reverted to the traditional eight-team AFL finals series.
 Prior to the 2014 season, the NSW/ACT Rams was reestablished as a TAC Cup team, with players from the Sydney Swans and Greater Western Sydney Giants young academy sides being picked for the NSW/ACT team.

 From 2019, the newly named NAB League introduced six new teams: the AFL Academy sides of Gold Coast, GWS Giants, Sydney Swans, Brisbane Lions; the Northern Territory; and the returning Tassie Mariners, who were later renamed the Tasmania Devils.
 Additionally, teams were able to include more 19-year-olds – previously only three could be selected.
 The 2020 season was cancelled due to the COVID-19 pandemic, and in 2021 the competition fully transitioned from under-18s to under-19s – although the draft age to senior football remained at 18.
 Since 2023 the league has been primarily by under-18 players, with a selection of under-19 players also listed.

 Age eligibility

 For many years the league was primarily a competition for 18-year-olds, though exceptions were made for bottom-aged players—16- or 17-year-olds—and since 2007, over-age players—19-year-olds—to participate in the competition.
 In 2021 the league shifted to an under-19 level, though the entry age for the AFL draft remains 18.

 Since the beginning of the 2007 TAC Cup season, clubs have been granted permission to select up to five over-age players permitted on their lists.

-Nonetheless, age eligibility requirements remain for the AFL draft, where players must have turned seventeen years of age by 30 April of that draft year to be eligible for selection by an AFL club.
+Nonetheless, age eligibility requirements remain for the AFL draft, where players must have turned eighteen years of age by 31 December of that draft year to be eligible for selection by an AFL club.